dtcenter/METplotpy/docs/Contributors_Guide/new_plot.rst

 they are used by METviewer: A default configuration file and a custom config file.

 The custom configuration file is required.
+They are located in *metplotpy/plots/config*.
 It can be an empty file if the default settings are to be applied.
 The default config file is named with the naming convention **plotname_defaults.yaml**.
 Custom configuration files are saved in the *test/plotname* directory.